-- Avoid touching your face, particularly eyes, nose, and mouth with your hands to prevent from getting infected.
+Avoid touching your face, particularly eyes, nose, and mouth with your hands to prevent from getting infected.

 - The main lodge has been re-purposed as our day camp centre.
-Check-in will be done at the administrative office, beside the lodge, located at 915 Hwy 592.
+Check-in will be done outside at the administrative office, beside the lodge, located at 915 Hwy 592.
 Campers will be assigned a counsellor and room for their belongings.
 This provides a private bathroom for all cohorts.

 - If you’ve been in close contact with someone infected by COVID-19, with high chances of being infected yourself, please consider the safety of your community stay at home.
-You will also be asked not to come into physical contact with any other staff members or clients during this time.
+You will also be asked not to come into physical contact with any other staff members or guests during this time.

 - If you have a positive COVID-19 diagnosis you can return to our facility only after you’ve fully recovered.